Journalist Says Donald Trump Is Pulling A George Costanza, Plans To Stay In The White House After Being Fired

 Donald Trump may be channeling Seinfeld for his approach to the post-election presidency, one journalist believes.

 Vanity Fair writer Bess Levin reported on the swirling reports that Trump does not plan to concede the race, even if opponent Joe Biden finishes ahead once all of the votes are counted.
-The president has remained defiant in days since Americans took to the polls on November 3, declaring himself the winner of the race and lodging unfounded allegations of widespread fraud in his opponent’s favor.
+The president has remained defiant in the days since Americans took to the polls on November 3, declaring himself the winner of the race and lodging unfounded allegations of widespread fraud in his opponent’s favor.

 Levin, noting that it appears he will go down fighting to the end, saw a bit of George Costanza in the approach.
 In one famous episode, the Seinfeld character quit his job in a rage after being told he can no longer use an executive bathroom at his office.
 After regretting the decision, he tried to return to the job as if nothing had happened, but his boss refused to let him remain in the job.